-Built south of the railway station away from the main heart of Southall, this cinema opened in 1910 as the Southall Electric Theatre, and by December 1911 it had been re-named Gem Cinema.
+Built south of the railway station away from the main heart of Southall, Middlesex, in the west of Greater London.
+This opened in 1910 as the Southall Electric Theatre, and by December 1911 it had been re-named Gem Cinema.
 Seating was provided for 500.
 It was rebuilt in 1929 when a balcony was added, giving a seating capacity of 758.

 After a short period as a warehouse it re-opened as the Century Cinema playing Bollywood films, the first cinema in Southall to cater for the Asian community of the area.
 The Century Cinema closed in 1980.
-It is now the Tudor Rose bar and nightclub.
+It is now the Tudor Rose, a black Carribean bar and nightclub.